HUPO-PSI/mzQuantML/examples/version1.0-rc3/MS1Label/README-MS1Label.txt

 This folder contains two SILAC mzQuantML example files.
-One is from OpenMS: [FileName].
+One is from OpenMS: [oms-data-silacanalyzer.mzq].
 ACTION: Mathias to upload The other is from MaxQuant: [FileName].
 ACTION: Da to upload